 Skip to Content

-School of Psychology staff and postgraduate students need research survey participants.
-The surveys below are open to the public; we appreciate you taking the time to help us with our research.
+School of Psychology staff and postgraduate students need participants for their research projects and online research surveys.
+The surveys below are open to the public and we would appreciate you taking the time to help us with our research.

 Suzanne Davies - This research is a partial requirement for a Master’s degree